 Let’s see if I start running to the left with a relativistic velocity , woahh now the system looks like this

 The capacitor get contracted by a factor of .
 And as we know the electric field transform into itself if it points parallel to the velocity.
 Therefore the energy density stays unchanged… and since the volume is contracted by a factor of , so is the total energy

-Alright calm down bro… let’s look at this more carefully..
+Alright calm down bro… let’s look at it more carefully..

 Let’s assume that the Spiderman is massless.
-In the CoM frame he must hold the force which is equal to the force between the plates
+In the CoM frame he must withstand the squeezing forces from the left and right plates

 However don’t be too happy, let’s see if we really calculate the energy located between the plates.
 Let’s assume that the spiderman has maximal rigidity, that is energy is transfered through him at the velocity of light .
 Thus the time it takes for the energy to be transferred from the left plate to the right one is